Secure Client Access and Network Traffic

 directive in the mgmt

-block ensures that NGINX Plus connects to a trusted reporting endpoint by validating the server’s SSL certificate.
-This prevents communication with untrusted or malicious endpoints.
-By default, ssl_verify
+block ensures that NGINX Plus connects only to trusted reporting endpoints by validating the server’s SSL certificate.
+The ssl_verify

 Why ssl_verify